Search

 Pre-clinical Studies

-This course introduces students to the various structures found in the human body, which is the foundation for further studies in medicine.
-The organisation of organs and tissues in the body, and how they relate to each other, are taught through lectures, histology practical, embryology and human gross dissections.
-The clinical relevance of anatomical knowledge is demonstrated during the Clinical Skill sessions.
-Anatomical topics taught includes: thorax and the cardiovascular/respiratory system, abdomen and the digestive system, pelvis/perineum and the urogenital system, and the musculoskeletal system.
-With the completion of the course, students will be able to describe the organisation and function of various body systems; identify structures in a specific region and its relationship to adjacent structures; and appreciate the importance of anatomical knowledge in clinical examination of various body regions and systems.
+This course introduces students to the development, organisation and structures of the organs and tissues in the human body, and how they relate to each other, through lectures, demonstrations, practicals, and human dissections.
+The clinical relevance of anatomical knowledge is demonstrated in clinical anatomy and radiology sessions.
+Anatomical topics include thorax and the cardiovascular/respiratory system, abdomen and the digestive system, pelvis/perineum and the urogenital system, and the musculoskeletal system.
+Upon completion of the course, students will be able to describe the organisation and function of various body systems; identify structures in a specific body region and their relationships with adjacent structures; and explain the correlation of organ abnormalities with diseases.

 This course introduces basic principles of physiological control and drug actions of various body tissues and systems.
 It is taught through lectures, case discussion, demonstrations, practicals and small group tutorials.
 The topics covered include: physiology of excitable cells, muscles, cardiovascular, gastrointestinal and renal systems, mechanisms of drug actions and pharmacokinetics, and drug actions on peripheral nervous system, cardiovascular system and gut.